hygin36/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 1: list content of  a directory
+task 2: command that bring to the home directory